ppy/osu-wiki/news/2025/2025-08-25-performance-points-star-rating-updates.md

 ### Slider break estimation changes

-In osu!(stable), slider breaks do not count as misses and instead award a 100 or 50 alongside your combo breaking.
-As a result, the PP system has estimations in place for osu!(stable) scores to guess how many slider breaks exist in a score.
-Previously, the system only used combo for these estimations.
-Many scores have been escaping miss penalty as a result of the PP system estimating sometimes less than half of the score's real slider break count.
+First, some context: in osu!(stable), slider breaks do not count as misses and instead award a 100 or 50 alongside your combo breaking.
+As a result, the PP system can't know how many of those 100s or 50s are actually slider breaks and must estimate this value.
+Previously, the system only used the score's max combo for these estimations, but it has in some cases been underestimating slider break counts by over a half.

-Thanks to [Givy120](https://osu.ppy.sh/users/10560705)'s [set](https://github.com/ppy/osu/pull/33066) of [changes](https://github.com/ppy/osu/pull/33170), most osu!(stable) slider break estimations now happen via calculations using the [ScoreV1](/wiki/Gameplay/Score/ScoreV1/osu!) value of a score.
-This works by calculating the maximum score achievable, comparing it to the score's ScoreV1 value and estimating how many breaks occurred within that missed score.
+The significance here is that slider breaks are penalised much like actual misses, so underestimating their amount has resulted in some osu!(stable) scores receiving more PP than intended.

-An additional [change](https://github.com/ppy/osu/pull/31234) proposed by [KermitNuggies](https://osu.ppy.sh/users/33452559) was made to compliment this which makes an additional assumption that a player misses difficult circles and sliders in equal proportion.
-This means part of slider break estimations will be made by weighting your miss count against the ratio of difficult sliders in the beatmap.
+To rectify this, the slider break estimation has now been improved by taking into account the [ScoreV1](/wiki/Gameplay/Score/ScoreV1/osu!) value of a score and comparing it with the maximum ScoreV1 score achievable for the map.
+The difference between them, along with the amount of difficult sliders present in the map, is used to deduce the slider break count more accurately.

-Overall, these changes allow for much more accurate slider miss count estimations for osu!(stable) scores.
+This is the result of a [set](https://github.com/ppy/osu/pull/33066) of [changes](https://github.com/ppy/osu/pull/33170) by [Givy120](https://osu.ppy.sh/users/10560705) and [additional contributions](https://github.com/ppy/osu/pull/31234) by [KermitNuggies](https://osu.ppy.sh/users/33452559).

 Some examples of scores nerfed by this change: